Supply Chain (CSDDD & LkSG) - Reading time: 5 Min

 Environmental protection and social responsibility are becoming increasingly important.
 Sustainable procurement therefore offers companies a great opportunity to act more sustainably and thus contribute to environmental protection.
 This is not just about reducing their own ecological footprint, but also about supporting ethical supply chains.
 In our article, we explain how companies can achieve high environmental and social standards by carefully selecting suppliers and materials.
 We also show how this can strengthen the brand and how they can contribute to the sustainability of the global economy.
 How do you successfully implement green procurement step by step and how do you deal with challenges?
 Find out more in this article.

-Sustainable procurement refers to the purchase of goods and services while considering ecological, social, and economic aspects to minimize negative impacts on the environment and society.
-This helps companies to act more environmentally friendly and socially responsible, which can lead to long-term economic success.
-Sustainable procurement considers three core aspects: ecological responsibility, which includes reducing emissions, waste, and energy consumption; social responsibility, which ensures fair working conditions and respects human rights; and economic efficiency, which takes into account the total lifecycle costs of a product.
-The benefits of sustainable procurement include improving brand image, better risk management, and long-term cost savings.
-However, there can also be drawbacks such as higher initial investments, challenges in transitioning and compliance, and limitations in supplier selection.
+Sustainable procurement means purchasing goods and services while taking environmental, social and economic aspects into account in order to minimize negative impacts on the environment and society.
+This helps companies to act in a more environmentally friendly and socially responsible manner, which can lead to economic success in the long term.
+Sustainable procurement considers three core aspects: environmental responsibility, which includes reducing emissions, waste and energy consumption; social responsibility, which ensures fair working conditions and respect for human rights; and economic efficiency, which considers the total life cycle cost of a product.
+The benefits of sustainable procurement include improved brand image, better risk management and long-term cost savings.
+However, disadvantages can also include higher initial investment, transition and compliance challenges, and limitations in supplier selection.

-To implement sustainable supply chains, companies must engage all stakeholders, set clear sustainability criteria, use modern technologies and data analysis, integrate sustainability into the entire procurement process, build partnerships with sustainable suppliers, and conduct regular reviews.
-Sustainable procurement offers numerous advantages for companies and society, including a more stable supply chain, a better market image, and reduced environmental impact.
+To implement sustainable supply chains, companies need to engage all stakeholders, set clear sustainability criteria, use modern technology and data analytics, integrate sustainability throughout the procurement process, build partnerships with sustainable suppliers and conduct regular audits.
+Sustainable procurement offers numerous benefits for companies and society, including a more stable supply chain, a better market image and a reduced environmental impact.
 By setting clear sustainability goals and involving all stakeholders, companies can contribute to global sustainability and strengthen their long-term competitiveness.

 Sustainable procurement or sustainable purchasing means buying goods and services that take into account not only economic, but also social and environmental aspects.
 The aim is to purchase products that have as little negative impact as possible on the environment and society throughout their entire life cycle.

-Sustainable procurement helps companies to act in a more environmentally friendly and socially responsible way, which can lead to greater economic success in the long term.
+Sustainability-oriented procurement helps companies to act in a more environmentally friendly and socially responsible manner, which can lead to greater economic success in the long term.
 When companies comply with environmental and social standards, they can better control risks, comply with laws and improve their reputation.

 The following three core aspects are taken into account in sustainable procurement: